stavros-liaskos/stavrosliaskos/README.md

 Original images are stored at `/archive` for future use and the production ones under `/static`, [here is why](https://nuxtjs.org/guide/assets#static)

 ## Heroku

+Heroku is configured to deploy master automatically.
+However, if you would like to know more about Heroku CLI deployment, keep reading.

 [How to Deploy](https://github.com/nuxt/docs/blob/master/en/faq/heroku-deployment.md)
 [Visit Heroku App](https://quiet-badlands-50537.herokuapp.com/)